lxvxl/load-balance/README.md

 # NS-3 Simulator for CAVER (A LB algorithm for RDMA)

-This is an NS-3 simulator for "Congestion Aware Load Balancing For RDMA with Vector Protocol".
+This is an NS-3 simulator for "CAVER: Enhancing RDMA Load Balancing by Hunting Less-Congested Paths".
 We add CAVER's components to  [ConWeave(SIGCOMM'2023)'s NS-3 simulator](https://github.com/conweave-project/conweave-ns3) to simulate RDMA load balancing performance with various algorithms.

 Besides the figure of result shown in the poster, we run other experiment and the result can be shown with script  `all-to-all_visual.ipynb`.